-- The cash at bank and in hand amounts to 2,286,958 euro per 31 December 2023. - The non-current assets represent an amount of 14,680,460 euro, representing mainly elements with respect to the IT equipment, as well as laboratory & production equipment and leasehold improvements.
-The remaining non-current assets mainly relate to the rent guarantees for the offices in Belgium and Switserland and the participation in Sequana Medical Gmbh.
-In 2023, an amount of 9,554,540 euro was capitalized on R&D. - The current assets, excluding the cash at bank and in hand, amount to 5,206,347 euro.
-They mainly consist of inventories, trade and other receivables within one year, deferred charges and accrued income.
-A long-term receivable of 1,387,979 euro was recognized relating to the application of R&D tax credit.
+- The cash at bank and in hand amounts to 3,688,193 euro per 31 December 2024. - The non-current assets represent an amount of 10,205,023 euro, representing mainly elements with respect to the IT equipment, as well as laboratory & production equipment and leasehold improvements.
+The remaining non-current assets mainly relate to the rent guarantees for the offices in Belgium and Switserland and the participations in Sequana

+Medical Gmbh and DSRCo BV.
+In 2024, an amount of 3,022,467 euro was capitalized on R&D. As per November 1st, 2024, the capitalized DSR R&D costs were transferred to the new company DSRCo bv.

+• The current assets, excluding the cash at bank and in hand, amount to 3,905,268 euro.
+They mainly consist of inventories, other receivables within one year, deferred charges and accrued income.
+A long-term receivable of 1,108,105 euro was recognized relating to the application of R&D tax credit.